staticbackendhq/site/content/docs/database.md

 deleting a record is only allowed for the record owner.

-Prefixing the name of the repository with `pub_` will turn a repository as public.
-Note that users are not required to be authenticated to read public repositories.
+Prefixing the name of the repository with `pub_` will turn a repository as public. _Note that users are not required to be authenticated to read public repositories_.

 Use public repositories only in scenario where you need to display data to users that are not signed up yet.